code-testing1/rooftop/README.md

 sir gave me village data for rooftop segementation.
 It has ony 1 big image of village, Marhara, of 800mb and having 23351 × 22361 pixels. along with this image it has its annotaions, but I am not understanding this.
 Annotations has differernt files ending with, .cpg, .dbf, .prj, .sbn, .sbx, .shp, .shx. how to read this data to train my model, and also which files I needed for training, there are Electric_pole, Marhara_all_layer, Marhara_village, potential_area, RCC, Road, Road_center, Settlement_extent, Solar, tree, VAcant_space, Waterbodies. each of them has file ending with these extensions as mentioned above.

+sir gave me village data for rooftop segementation.
+It has ony 1 big image of village, Marhara, of 800mb and having 23351 × 22361 pixels. along with this image it has its annotaions, but I am not understanding this.
+Annotations has differernt files ending with, .cpg, .dbf, .prj, .sbn, .sbx, .shp, .shx. how to read this data to train my model, and also which files I needed for training, there are Electric_Pole, Marhara_All_Layer, Marhara_Village, Potential_Area, RCC, Road, Road_Center, Settlement_Extent, Solar, Tree, Vacant_Space, Waterbodies. each of them has file ending with these extensions as mentioned above. after this how am i supoosed to make the dataset? the training images and labels? can i some how use the this file to identify to the rooftop insteasd of making converting this into a mask?